 A complication of bone marrow transplant, TMA causes inflammation, which creates rough and irregular linings in the blood vessels in the kidney.
 Red blood cells get caught in that irregular and rough environment, and they break apart, instead of carrying oxygen to the kidneys and other organs as they’re supposed to.

 A multidisciplinary treatment plan that beat the odds

-A few days after the TMA diagnosis, the Gengenbachers met Jens Goebel, MD, Chief of Pediatric Nephrology and Medical Director of Kidney Transplantation at Children’s Colorado.
+A few days after the TMA diagnosis, the Gengenbachers met Jens Goebel, MD, pediatric nephrologist and Medical Director of Kidney Transplantation at Children’s Colorado.
 He recommended a new treatment plan for Adeline that included furosemide and weekly infusions of the drug eculizumab.
 He and Dr. Soranno worked quickly to get Adeline approved for the eculizumab, which was flown to Denver less than 24 hours later.

 “Adeline was very sick in the pediatric ICU with her TMA, which historically has a substantial mortality risk,” Dr. Goebel said.
 “And the drug is very, very expensive, so the stakes were very high both in terms of time and cost.”